scottbedard/types/README.md

 ### `ScreamingSnakeCase<T>`

-Convert a string to snake case.
+Convert a string to screaming snake case.

 ```ts
 import { ScreamingSnakeCase } from '@bedard/types'